top of page

 To me, the shining silver spoon is just somebody else's story

-The phrase "silver spoon" typically refers to someone born into wealth and privilege.
-It originates from the expression "born with a silver spoon in their mouth," meaning that the person has advantages or opportunities due to their wealthy or well-connected family.
+CONTRAST/EXPLANATION: The phrase "silver spoon" is commonly used to describe someone born into wealth and privilege.
+It originates from the expression "born with a silver spoon in their mouth," which means that the person has advantages or opportunities due to their wealthy or well-connected family.

 It's somebody else's dream